 Yes, I bet Jung has some fascinating thoughts on this!
 Maybe its just that feeling that sent the human species to every corner of the globe, it wasnt so much to explore as to get away from the family ;)

 Hahaha.
 There’s a very famous saying by Richard Alpert aka Ram Dass along the lines of what you mentioned here.
-He essentially says if you think you are enlightened then trying going back to your family on thanksgiving to really test your limits. 😂
+He essentially says if you think you are enlightened then try going back to your family on thanksgiving to really test your limits. 😂

 Swarnali, this piece speaks to my heart—perhaps to my ancestors’ hearts in me.
 “Even when some of us never moved towns, cities, or countries, the entire human race is migratory in nature.”
 This is such a simple and profound truth.